ErikOSorensen/StatsOkonomen/content/erik-o-sorensen-cv.md

 # Current positions

 - Professor of economics at the [Department of Economics, NHH Norwegian School of Economics](https://www.nhh.no/en/departments/economics/), (co-)Principal Investigator at [Centre for Experimental Research on Fairness, Inequality, and Rationality (FAIR)](https://www.nhh.no/en/research-centres/fair/).
-FAIR compliance officer and head of the Data Infrastructure Unit.
+- FAIR compliance officer and head of the FAIR Data Infrastructure Unit.
 - Chair of the NHH Institutional Review Board.

 ## Past positions

 - Member of [Teknisk beregningsutvalg for klima/Norwegian commission for estimating emission effects of climate measures](https://tbuklima.no/) (2018-2023).
 - Professor II (part-time) at the Department of Economics, University of Oslo, member of the center for [Equality, Social Organization, and Performance](https://www.sv.uio.no/esop/english/) (2009-2016).
 - Associate professor of economics at the Department of Economics, NHH Norwegian School of Economics (2009-2012).